kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

 ## Log in to the server via terminal

-This time, we will use the option -Y, so we can open Rstudio from the terminal later.
+This time we will add an option so we can open Rstudio from the terminal later.

 ### For windows users